 Congratulations, you've done it!
 Your creature is complete.
 But evolution isn't a straight line, it branches.
 You can use this to your advantage, turning your creature from step 3 into a template to make as many variations with as you want.
 Having related creatures will make your world feel more cohesive, and is far easier than creating one from scratch every time.
-Creating related creatures for different environments is simple, just repeat step 4 with a different niche in mind.

-Let's make a relative of our example creature that's adapted to living in deserts.
-This creature will drink water stored in cacti and eat their sap.
+Creating related creatures for different environments is simple, just repeat step 4 with a different niche in mind. will drink water stored in cacti and eat their sap.
 As an adaptation it will be thinner than its forest counterpart, letting it release heat more efficiently.
 Its crest will be larger as well, and full of blood vessels, allowing it to control its temperature like the extinct Dimetrodon did with its sail.
 It will loose the downy coat and have a simpler, straight tail.
 Since it will not need its back toes, they will be reduced to small spurs.
 The desert creature will be a sandy brown, instead of the dark brown of its relative.